cabforum/servercert/docs/EVG.md

 1. Verify Applicant's existence and identity, including;

-   A.  Verify the Applicant's legal existence and identity (as more fully set forth in [Section 11.2](#verification-of-applicants-legal-existence-and-identity) herein),
+   A.  Verify the Applicant's legal existence and identity (as more fully set forth in [Section 11.2](#verification-of-applicants-legal-existence-and-identity)),

    B.  Verify the Applicant's physical existence (business presence at a physical address), and